Brock Spack: Coaching career

 After graduation, he was a graduate assistant in football at Purdue for the 1984 & 1985 seasons, where he worked with Joe Tiller (defensive coordinator) and Jim Colletto (offensive coordinator) under head coach Leon Burtnett.
 When Jim Colletto was hired to replace Fred Akers after the 1990 season, he retained Brock as a defensive coach from 1991–1994.
 For the 1995 season, Joe Tiller hired Brock Spack as defensive coordinator at Wyoming, where he coached two seasons before following Joe Tiller to Purdue in 1997 and remained defensive coordinator until 2008.

 In the 2008 season, Danny Hope was hired to return to Purdue to become head coach in 2009 upon Joe Tiller's retirement.
 Spack had interviewed for the position, but Hope had the edge with head coaching experience that Spack lacked.
 Spack coached with Hope during the 2008 season under Tiller and had indicated his intention to stay on Hope's staff, but ultimately, when offered a head coaching position at Illinois State, Spack decided to leave his alma mater starting with the 2009 season.

 During the 2021 season, Spack became the winningest coach in Illinois State history; passing Edwin Struck's mark of 86 wins.
 During the 2023 season, Spack reached the 100-win plateau with the Redbirds win over Missouri State on November 4th.
+In the 2025 season, the Redbirds reached the FCS Championship game but lost to Montana State, 35-34 in overtime.